NiklasHeneka/natural-event-tracker/README.md

 Download or clone the repository.

-Specify your Google Maps JavaScript API key and your Google Map-ID in the .env file.
+Specify your Google Maps JavaScript API key in the .env file.
+Optionally specify a Google Map-ID for a map design in the .env file.

 Run the following commands in the root directory: